Get in touch: hello@totalbalance.com.au

 A year after starting my business, I became one of the early teachers of ‘mainstream’ meditation in Melbourne.
 These days, I share my meditations with a global audience on Insight Timer and each week, I host a live session with around 200 meditators from around the world.

-I have trained in mindfulness, Positive Psychology, Acceptance and Commitment Therapy, Mindful Self-Compassion and Internal Family Systems.
+I have trained in Mindful Self-Compassion (accredited by Kristin Neff and Christopher Germer), Positive Psychology, Acceptance and Commitment Therapy, and Internal Family Systems.
 Some of the authors I love most are noted here.

 Kate James is an author and life coach supporting women.